 Application Platforms and Shared Skills

 The roles of a testing professional and Hadoop expert are not mutually exclusive.
-Though the idea of adopting new domains like Big Data/ Hadoop may seem overwhelming to begin with, there are many shared skills and platforms that can be aligned together for gaining results; thereby allowing software testing engineers to make a smooth transition.
+Though the idea of adopting new domains like Big Data/ Hadoop may seem overwhelming to begin with, there are many shared skills and platforms that can be aligned together for gaining results; thereby allowing software testing engineers to make a smooth transition (also consider checking out this career guide for data science jobs).
 For instance, sharp analytical skills, a great attitude, result-oriented technical skills, willingness to learn, and orientation to details are the common traits required for testing engineers to move to Hadoop.

 How Big Data aids Software Development